asbru-cm/asbru-cm/doc/Manual/Preferences/KeePassXC.md

     - No unencrypted passwords, users, database are retained in memory or files any more.
     - User name and passwords are references now.
     - KeePass Url entry, can be used as a reference to get the host to connect to.
-    - User has complete control over what Ásbrú should access and not more.
+    - User has complete control over what Ásbrú should access and not.
 + User can migrate databases versions freely without any need to wait for Ásbrú to catch up.
 + Users can use a keyfile to unlock the database.
 + Linking keepass users and password to entry paths guaranties a 1 to 1 match.